-To make the price lines optional you need to click on the toggle switch Price Rows are Optional, as shown below.
+You need to click on the toggle switch Price Rows are Optional to make the price lines optional, as shown below.

-The next step is to decide if you would like to allow your customer to select multiple price lines or only one price line within this group of price options.
-Click on the toggle switch to your preferred setting, in our example below we have selected Multiple Choice i.e. letting the customer choose more than one price line item in this price group.
+The next step is to decide if you would allow your customer to select multiple price lines or only one price line within this group of price options.
+Click on the toggle switch to your preferred setting; in our example below, we have selected Multiple Choice, i.e. letting the customer choose more than one price line item in this price group.

 Click on the Save button.

-You will now see a check box (if you have chosen multiple-choice) or a radio button (if you have chosen single choice).
-In our example below you can see our multiple choice price options.
-By default these options remain unselected (not ticked).
+You will now see a check box (if you have chosen multiple-choice) or a radio button (if you have chosen a single choice).
+In our example below, you can see our multiple-choice price options.
+By default, these options remain unselected (not ticked).

-Simply tick the price option(s) you want selected when your customer first reads your sales quote, in our example below we have simply selected the first option.
+Tick the price option(s) you want to be selected when your customer first reads your sales quote; in our example below, we have simply selected the first option.